 While it’s not totally necessary to have a complete brand book, you should have all the above components (logo, colour palette, etc.) ready to go.

 Tip: Need to freshen up your brand?
-Check out our Pros Directory to find a vetted branding expert, plus web designers and developers that can help bring your brand to life.
+Check out our Partners Directory to find a vetted branding expert, plus web designers and developers that can help bring your brand to life.